-Annually, the Board of Directors conducts a public hearing for the discussion of a proposed budget.
+Annually, the Board of Directors conducts two public hearings for the discussion of a proposed budget.
 At the conclusion of the hearings, the Board adopts the final budget.
 All appropriations lapse at fiscal year end and are subject to reappropriation as part of the following year's budget.
 The legal level of budgetary control (the level on which expenditures may not legally exceed appropriations) is maintained at the object level.
 The Air Pollution Control Officer is delegated authority to make changes to the annual budget, provided it is within and between the salaries and benefits and services and supplies object levels.
-Other budget revisions must be adopted by a vote of the Board.
-Further increases or decreased to reserves and designations must be adopted by a 4/5 vote of the Board.
+Subsequent to budget adoption, increases or decreases to reserves and designations must be adopted by a 4/5 vote of the Board.
 Lastly, the County Auditor-Controller is authorized to make administrative budget adjustments for the Fair Market Value of Assets held in the County Treasury.